Sunday, August 31, 2014

 Copyright 2015 Jennifer Waters

-Regardless of her racing mind, she piled her mom’s wet clothes in a plastic laundry basket.
-Then she kissed her mother on the cheek, as her mom finished cleaning up the laundry room.
-“Love you, Mom!”
-Emily said as she grabbed a cushion of sharp pins and put them in the basket.
+Even with her racing mind, she piled her mom’s wet clothes into a plastic laundry basket.
+She kissed her mother on the cheek, as her mom finished cleaning up.

 “What beautiful tall trees!”
 Emily said, walking right past the clothesline hung between two Elms.
 She pulled the pincushion from the basket and pinned the wet clothes to the trees.